mohammadbahadori99/Cars/README.md

 ## Sum up

-For the purpose of providing an overview of this application, I have only included general information in this document
+For the purpose of providing an overview of my solution, I have only included general information in this document